Where is the Catholic Church Today?

 "Obviously a man does not become a genuine successor to the apostles merely by arrogating to himself the title of "bishop," or by carrying on in some fashion a function once performed by the apostles.
 Neither is it enough for a man merely to possess some one, individual power, say for example, the power of orders.—The power of orders can be acquired even illicitly, and once acquired can never be lost.—What is required for genuine apostolic succession is that a man enjoy the complete powers (i.e., ordinary powers, not extraordinary) of an apostle.
 He must, then, in addition to the power of orders, possess also the power of jurisdiction."
 (Christ's Church, Msg.
 Van Noort, The Church's Apostolicity, p.
 152)

-Unlike holy orders, which some false churches possess, jurisdiction is the exclusive domain of the Catholic Church and the possession of jurisdiction necessarily encompasses valid holy orders as well, since invalid Holy Orders is an absolute impediment to the possession of jurisdiction.
+Unlike holy orders, which some false churches possess, jurisdiction is the exclusive domain of the Catholic Church and the possession of jurisdiction necessarily encompasses valid holy orders as well, since invalid Holy Orders is an absolute impediment to the possession of the fullness of jurisdiction.
 So narrowing down the search to valid bishops who possess the fullness [2] of episcopal jurisdiction is all that is required here, because they alone are successors to the Apostles.

 How Bishops Obtain Jurisdiction